minoobeyzavi/Twinkle/README.md

 ## Motivations

 When we adopt a tool we also adopt the management philosophy embedded in that tool.
-Twitter has been training its users and consequently the news audience across the world towards conciseness and expressivity.
+Twitter has been coaching its users and consequently the news audience across the world towards conciseness and expressivity.
 Our continuous practice in use of language on social media is improving our integrity and refining our actions and personalities, hosting effectively informative conversations and advancing evolution of the society beyond traditional expectations.
 Twitter magnifies the focus and strengthens the momentum!

 - **Growth of Positive Interactions** Having the most similar tweets available to the user would enhance the user experience on twitter by creating a strong sense of connection, encouraging creativity and expressivity, enriching communication and lead to much more exciting interactions on Twitter.
 Hashtags usually offer creative variations or alternatives for the actual context of the tweet.
 Resemblence of the entire tweet however, displays a much more exciting connection and offering this feature would quickly increase positive interactions.